12 Awesome Alternatives to the New Zealand Great Walks

 5. Inland Track (3 days)

 Everyone’s heard of the Abel Tasman Great Walk, but check out the Abel Tasman National Park’s wild side on the Inland Track!
-Walk to the calls of native birds though this tract of undisturbed forest.
+Walk to the calls of native birds through this tract of undisturbed forest.
 The track is a little rougher than those of the Great Walks, and you will often have to follow orange track markers than an actual “track”.
 Accommodation are two standard DOC huts with mattresses, bunks and heating costing only NZ$5 per person per night.
 Bookings are not required.

 Location: Abel Tasman National Park, South Island